kosmic78/Digital-work-showcase/README.md

 # Digitalshowcase

-It's a project for customers to display their digital portofolio.
+It's a project I did in Angular 13 with TypeScript for customers to display their digital portofolio.
 You can also update, delete or add new projects.
 It's also mobile friendly as I've used Bootstrap 5 classes.

 # Viewing exiting projects